 This cat food by Purina Beyond is a gluten-free product that seeks to ensure that outdoor cats get all their nutritional requirements.
 It consists of a nourishing all-natural formula with recognizable ingredients so you can be sure about what you are feeding the cat.

 Chief among those ingredients is a combo of protein-rich hake fish, chicken meal and eggs that provides your cat with adequate protein.
 This formula is also enriched with vitamins A, B-12, D-3, and E, biotin, folic acid, and zinc to ensure that the cat is getting the balanced and complete meal that they need for a full and healthy life.

 This formula also contains taurine, which helps in boosting heart, brain, and nerve function and improving eyesight.

-Nonetheless, this product contains traces of starch, which can cause bloating.
+Nonetheless, this product contains starchy vegetables, which can cause bloating.
 With time, however, the kitty can learn to tolerate it, which is why the manufacturer suggests starting small and gradually increasing the servings as the animal becomes accustomed to the food.

 Despite being a superior product on the market for quality, it is also one of the best cat food for outdoor cats for the money.

 3. Smalls Freeze-Dried Raw Cat Food — Premium Choice